Safety board highlights need for transportation improvements

 The National Transportation Safety Board laid out a wish list Monday to improve safety on roads, trains and in the sky.

-The board, which investigates accidents, has 1,200 pending recommendations that have not been acted on by agencies including the National Highway Traffic Safety Administration and the Federal Aviation Administration.

-The safety board planned to unveil its top issues last month but was delayed by the government shutdown.
+The safety board investigates accidents and suggests ways to prevent similar crashes.
+The agency planned to unveil its top issues last month but was delayed by the government shutdown caused by a standoff over President Donald Trump’s demand for border-wall funding.

-Board Chairman Robert Sumwalt says the 35-day closure also delayed the start of 97 crash investigations, and crucial evidence might have been lost.
+Sumwalt said the 35-day shutdown delayed the start of 97 crash investigations.
+In some cases, he said, wreckage was removed before investigators could finally arrive, and “We may have lost potential live-saving information.”

+The safety board has no power to write regulations, and over the years its suggestions have often been rebuffed by other agencies.
+The board has 1,200 pending recommendations that have not been acted on by agencies including the National Highway Traffic Safety Administration and the Federal Aviation Administration.

+The board’s frustration has grown deeper during the Trump administration, which has sought to reduce regulations on industry.
+The administration has held up proposals to require electronic speed-capping software in new heavy trucks and require auto makers to equip future cars and light trucks with vehicle-to-vehicle communications to prevent collisions.

+In Washington, board members announced their list of topics they want addressed by new rules in the next two years.
+The list would cover cars and trucks, trains, planes and pipelines.
+They declined to rank the list.
+Among the items:

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.